FernandoTanase/MyGenome/README.md

 - ```scancel <jobID>```
 ## Rerun VelvetOptimiser using a narrower k-mer range and step size of 2 to reach the best possible dataset's assembly:
 - ```sbatch velvetoptimiser_noclean.sh <genomeID> <start_kmer> <end_kmer> <step_size>```

-# TODO:
-- include figures showing the sequence quality plots and adaptor contamination tabs from fastqc, pre-and post-trimming.
-It is only necessary to show one set of plots (forward OR reverse reads)